- 244 Mission Posts

 He made a name for himself when he spearheaded a successful corruption investigation that led to the resignation of an admiral and the court-martial of several senior officers.
 Shortly afterwards, he was offered the XO's position aboard the heavy frigate USS Bunker Hill.
 The offer was rather controversial due to his relative lack of shipboard experience - he had spent most of his career so far planet-side, but he eagerly seized the opportunity.
 The Bunker Hill might not have been the biggest or the newest ship in the fleet, but it was the next step in his quest to obtain his own command.

 A year later, after his CO's retirement, Oliver assumed command of the Bunker Hill.
-For the next two years, the ship took on a variety of missions from border patrols to humanitarian aid.
-Following a successful diplomatic mission during which he successfully brokered a ceasefire agreement among the warring factions of Galia IV, he was assigned to the soon-to-be-commissioned USS Arcadia as her commanding officer.
+For the next four years, the ship took on a variety of missions from border patrols to humanitarian aid.
+Following an unexpected diplomatic mission in which he successfully brokered a ceasefire agreement among the warring factions of Galia IV, he was assigned to the soon-to-be-commissioned USS Arcadia as her commanding officer.
 While he was surprised that such a prestigious command - the Arcadia was one of the largest and most advanced ships in the entire fleet - was given to him rather than someone with more command experience, he did not hesitate and seized the chance to make an even bigger name for himself.

 Oliver Antoninus Lee was ambitious if nothing else.